 BW is based upon a relational design, but it uses emulated cubes based upon a star schema.
 BW is one of the least productive report data structure applications that I have used.
 There are plenty of bad ones that come to mind, such as IBM’s near dead Cognos.
 However, BW absorbs massive amounts of human resources and produces very few reports.
 A lot of what BW does is take flat files and make them into a star scheme, which is called and InfoCube in BW.
 Then queries are run on the InfoCubes.
 Star schemes, or as SAP calls them in BW, InfoCubes speed read processing.
 These InfoCubes are rendered unnecessary when a column-oriented database like HANA is used along with BW because the column-oriented design and the memory significantly speed the read.
-However, the problem comes in that the customer has already spent great amounts of money to build all of these InfoCubes.
+However, the problem comes in that the customer has already spent vast amounts of money on building all of these InfoCubes.
 InfoCubes that are no longer needed.
 So what is to be done?

 Justifying the Investment into HANA

 Therefore, one can dispense with recoding BW after moving to HANA, but there is a natural conflict between BW and HANA.
 SAP may have published numerous public statements on the topic, but the problem is that most of SAP’s public comments tend to be either false or misleading.
-The fundamental conflict between BW and HANA will of course not be addressed by SAP.
+The fundamental conflict between BW and HANA will, of course, not be addressed by SAP.

 Our Conclusion on Section 2

 Steve Lucas is attacking the reader with an unending list of false contentions.
-The only things that Steve is pointing to that are right, are also true of the databases for which HANA competes.
+The only things that Steve is pointing to that are right are also true of the databases for which HANA competes.